abuseofnotation/humane-tech/_chapters/00-human-tech.md

 Humane technologies *solve problems in ways that don't create other problems*.
 ===

 Inhumane technologies sometimes leaves us at a state where we have to *remind ourselves why exactly do we use them*.
-Yes, they benefit us in some ways, but these benefits always come with a cost which seems almost equal to them.
+Yes, they benefit us in some ways, but these benefits always come with a cost which seems almost equal to the benefits.

 This dilemma doesn't exist with humane technologies - *we know exactly why we use them* and their disadvantages always seem superficial, compared to their advantages.